parsiya/parsiya.net/content/post/2022/2022-01-21-sans-holiday-hack-2021/index.markdown

 The only `novel` thing in this blog is how I used local overrides to modify the webpage JavaScript to solve the
 [Santa's Holiday Hero](#xchimney-scissorsticks---santas-holiday-hero) challenge.
-I owe it to the `[redacted]` game team for using gRPC in their app companion app so I had to learn it to debug their client-side JavaScript.
+I owe it to the `[redacted]` game team for using gRPC in their companion app so I used it to debug and modify their client-side JavaScript.

 # 1) KringleCon Orientation